gtheodoridis/DICOMHawk/README.md

 ### Prerequisites

-- Docker installed on your machine
+- Docker and Docker Compose installed on your machine
 - DCMTK tools installed on your local machine for testing

 ### Installation